-Rebecca Pavese, CPA, supervises the staff of client service professionals in the Atlanta office, where she has been based since 2008.
-She has worked extensively in our tax, financial accounting and estate planning and administration practices, and is a member of the firm’s investment committee.
+Rebecca Pavese, CPA, has worked extensively in our tax, financial accounting and estate planning and administration practices, and is a member of the firm’s investment committee.
 Rebecca also supervises Palisades Hudson’s accounting and administration services for estates and trusts.
 She has served as the principal supervisor of our income tax planning and return preparation services and has overseen accounting services for a complex oil and gas investment partnership.

 A client service manager since 2005, Rebecca first joined Palisades Hudson in 2000 as an associate in our tax and financial planning practice in the Northeast.
+Since 2008, she has been based in the firm’s Atlanta office.
 A recognized expert on tax and other financial topics, she has been quoted by leading publications including The Wall Street Journal, The New York Times, CBS MoneyWatch, Kiplinger’s Retirement Report and The Fiscal Times, among others.

-Rebecca has written several articles for Sentinel, the firm’s newsletter.
+Rebecca has written many articles for Sentinel, the firm’s newsletter.
 Some of her recent topics include: